 - The Company continues to recruit agents when available and invest in scouting and development activities.
 The Company believes these investments are necessary to support its continued growth.
-Additional cost increases are due to the inclusion of London and the accounting system upgrade project. - Salaries and service costs as a percentage of revenue for the three months ended March 31, 2015 increased to 17.7% from 17.0% for the three months ended March 31, 2014.
+Additional cost increases are due to the inclusion of London and the accounting system upgrade project - Salaries and service costs increases include the cost of additional resources to support the increase in revenues along with increased administration salaries associated with the systems and technology upgrade